Ian Miller (footballer, born 1983)

 Ian Jonathan Miller (born 23 November 1983) is an English professional footballer who plays for Walsham-le-Willows.

 As a player he was a defender.
 After starting his career in non-League football with Bury Town, Miller moved into the Football League with Ipswich Town.
 He also spent time on loan in the lower divisions of the Football League at Boston United and Darlington, before joining Darlington on a permanent basis in 2008.
-He left that club in late 2011 and joined Grimsby Town soon afterwards.
+He left that club in late 2011 and joined Grimsby Town soon afterwards before a two-year stint with Cambridge United.
+He remained with United as a community football manager whilst playing semi-professionally for Braintree Town, Needham Market, AFC Sudbury and Walsham-le-Willows.